 The profit-bias causes leaders to focus on the numbers, always in the short-term, and to not build the capability of their business to out-compete everyone else.
 It also leads them to measure and monitor the wrong metrics.

 Businesses are made to compete.
 To compete to fulfil the needs of their customers better than anyone else.
 And if they do this well, great profits will be one of the outcomes.

 Profit is critical to the continuing success and viability of any business but focusing on it is looking in the wrong place.
 A profit-bias, what I call a profit-first motive, drives all the incorrect responses to build a competitively fit business.
 That is a business that can continually outcompete everyone else in its chosen marketplace.

 Profit-first equals self-interest, politics and short-termism.
 It screams, ‘we are in business to make as much money as we can’, and therefore everyone working within and with the business adopts this mantra.
 Competitiveness is dispersed and neutralised.
 Moreover, all the ‘bad’ human tendencies come to the surface, and the ‘lapses’ noted above are just one of the outcomes to befall these businesses.

 Within every business, there exists a competitive engine that sets the floor and ceiling to the success of that business.
-Whether leadership recognises its existence or not, it still operates 24/7 and determines performance and therefore profits.
-So while the profit-bias may allow leaders to manipulate profits in the short-term, eventually the lack of competitiveness that it results in catches up with that business.
+Whether leadership recognises its existence or not, it still operates 24/7 and determines performance and therefore profit.
+So while the profit-bias may allow leaders to manipulate profit in the short-term, eventually the lack of competitiveness that it results in catches up with that business.